-Five books has a wide range of interviews dedicated to books on Afghanistan, or that touch on it.
-Unsurprisingly, many of our Afghanistan book interviews focus on the country’s protracted political crisis.
+Five Books has a wide range of interviews dedicated to books about Afghanistan or that touch on it.
+Unsurprisingly, many of our Afghanistan interviews focus on the country’s protracted political crisis.

-Andrew Exum, who served as an US infantry officer in Afghanistan, before pursuing an academic career as a Middle East specialist, discusses the best books on Understanding the War in Afghanistan.
-Sandy Gall, the veteran journalist, who has been reporting from Afghanistan since the early 1980s, chooses his five best books on foreigners in Afghanistan.
-And leading academic Thomas Barfield offers an anthropologist’s choice for the best books to explain the culture and politics of Afghanistan.
+A good starting point is the recommendations from leading academic Thomas Barfield.
+An anthropologist at Boston University, he chooses books to explain the culture and politics of Afghanistan.
+Andrew Exum, who served as a US infantry officer in Afghanistan before pursuing an academic career as a Middle East specialist, discusses the best books on understanding the war in Afghanistan.
+Sandy Gall, a veteran journalist who has been reporting from Afghanistan since the early 1980s, chooses his five best books on foreigners in Afghanistan.

 Other books chosen offer more individual experiences of the country.
-Andy McNab, the former SAS trooper, chooses A Million Bullets, about soldiers’ experiences serving in Afghanistan in his best books on the politics of war.
-Gayle Lemmon chooses Burqas, Foulards et Minijupes by Anne Lancelot, looking at the experience of women in Afghanistan in her best books on Women and War.
+Andy McNab, the former SAS trooper, chooses A Million Bullets, about soldiers’ experiences serving in Afghanistan in his books on the politics of war.
+Gayle Lemmon chooses Burqas, Foulards et Minijupes by Anne Lancelot, looking at the experience of women in Afghanistan in her books on women and war.

 In 2021, the Stanford Dolman Travel Book of the Year was awarded to a book set in Kabul: Shadow City: A Woman Walks Kabul by Taran Khan (we also have a short Q&A with the author).